hansrune/HANmeter/README.md

 ### /dev/HANserial port

-I find it useful to use a /dev/HANserial device.
+I find it useful to use a `/dev/HANserial` device as a persistent name.
 Any serial port name will do, so this step is optional

 Rules for /etc/udev/rules.d are provided in the [udev](./udev/71-HANserial.rules) rule file.
-Copy to /etc/udev/rules.d/71-HANserial.rules, then reboot
+Copy to `/etc/udev/rules.d/71-HANserial.rules`, attach your device,  then reboot

 ### HANdomo systemctl service

 Before setting up as a systemctl service, please make sure things work as desciribed for Standalone use (below)

 A systemctl service setup is provided in the [service](./service/HANdomo.service) systemctl service file.
-Copy to /lib/systemd/system/HANdomo.service
+Copy to `/lib/systemd/system/HANdomo.service`
-You can change some behavior options by copying the [config](./config/HANdomo) file to /etc/default/HANdomo.
+You can change some behavior options by copying the [config](./config/HANdomo) file to `/etc/default/HANdomo`.
 The DOMOIDX variables are set to 0 by default to do nothing.
 If you use Domoticz home automation, you can change these to update a local Domoticz kW-meter and kWh-meter device indexes as needed

 To enable the service, start / enable and check progress: